BrandonConte/PWGenWeek3/README.md

 <a href="https://brandonconte.github.io/PWGenWeek3/">Password Generator Link</a>

-## The Repository
+This repository is of a random password generator I have made using mostly Javascript.

-This repository is where I have created a random password generator using only Javascript.
+Simply click Generate Password, follow the prompts and you will recieve your password with the chosen criteria.

 <img src="./assets/images/homeworkdemo.png" title="Password Generator" alt="Password Generator">